 Equine Assisted Psychotherapy (EAP)

-Equine Assisted Psychotherapy (EAP) incorporates horses experiential for emotional growth and learning. it is a collaborative effort between a licensed therapist and a horse professional working with the clients and horses to address treatment goals.
+Equine Assisted Psychotherapy (EAP) incorporates horses experiential for emotional growth and learning. it is a collaborative effort between a licensed therapist and a horse professional working with the individual client and horse to address treatment goals.
 EAP is a powerful and effective therapeutic approach that has an incredible impact on soldiers, first responders and their families.
 EAP addresses a variety of mental health and human development needs including behavioral issues, attention deficit disorder, PTSD, TBI, memory retention, anger issues, substance abuse, eating disorders, depression, anxiety, relationship problems and communication needs.
 Non-verbal communication, assertiveness, creative thinking and problem-solving, leadership, work, taking responsibility, teamwork and relationships, confidence, and attitude are several examples of the tools utilized and developed by EAP.
 This course uses Equine Assisted Growth and Learning Association (EAGALA) for it structure, and certified team.

 Equine Assisted Learning (EAL)